mcqua007/quantdom/docs.md

 <a name="Quantdom+prepend"></a>

 ### quantdom.prepend(html)
-prepends a html string to dom
+prepends a html string to a dom element(s)

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)